kpj/LetTheDataSpeak/README.md

 ### Idea

 Everyone can upload data and listen to awesome tunes!
+A possibility to modify parameters (e.g. factors for pace/volume/...) will be provided.

 ## Backend